Updated December 2020.

 Here are a few more tips for password security, to help protect your personal information from attacks, scams, phishing, and other unsavory Grinch-like activity:

 Create a strong password for every website and online account.
-A password manager like LastPass or 1Password can help you create unique passwords for every online account.
+A password manager like LastPass or 1Password can help you create and keep track of unique passwords for every online account.
 Be sure to also choose a strong passphrase with 2-factor authentication for your password manager login, and then set it up to automatically generate passwords for you.

 Choose 2-factor authentication.
-Many websites now offer some means of 2-factor authentication.
+Most websites and apps offer some means of 2-factor authentication.
 It takes a few more minutes to set up, but it’s worth it.
 Do this on as many websites as possible to make your logins more secure.

 Do not send personal or business-related passwords via email.
 It may be an easy means of communication, but email is not a secure method of communication.